 Staying in France Legally

 You can be in France up to 90 days on the visa waiver program, so lots of people come for what we call "mid-term" to test the waters without having to apply for a long-stay visa.
 If you plan on staying longer, then you should apply for a long-stay visa with the French consulate in your home country before your move to France.
 There are several types of visas, so do some research to find the best for your situation.
-Consult an immigration specialist for help.
+Consult our immigration specialist for help.

-Finding the Right RENTAL
+Finding the Right PROPERTY

 Finding a rental apartment for one, two, or three months isn't so easy, but neither is finding a furnished apartment to rent for longer (up to one year), especially in Paris.
-Every furnished rental one-year lease (and even unfurnished three-year leases in Paris) comes with a mandatory 30-day cancellation clause.
+Every furnished rental, one-year lease (and even unfurnished three-year leases in Paris) comes with a mandatory 30-day cancellation clause.
 This means that if for some reason you are unhappy with the apartment you've chosen, you can easily cancel your lease and move to another.

 Setting up a French Bank Account

-A French bank account is essential if you’re going to live in France for any length of time—whether to secure a rental, purchase property, set up your utilities (even some rentals require that you contract directly with utility companies), and/or pay fees or taxes, most everything is done by direct debit (or virements).
+A French bank account is essential if you’re going to live in France for any length of time—whether to secure a rental, purchase property, set up your utilities (even some rentals require that you contract directly with utility companies), and/or pay fees or taxes, most everything is done by direct debit (or "virements").

 A bank account in France has never been easy to open and has become increasingly difficult thanks to FATCA (Foreign Account Tax Compliance Act).
 This is largely because the regulations imposed on foreign banks by the U.S. government make it difficult for these banks—and that makes American clients undesirable.
 (If you are unfamiliar with FATCA, get familiar.)